vishnunairjanardhan/democms/src/content/posts/why-gift-cards-are-the-perfect-present-for-busy-moms-on-mothers-day.md

 <h2>Budget-Friendly</h2>

 Another advantage of gift cards is that they can be budget-friendly.
 If you’re on a tight budget or simply want to give a gift that won’t break the bank, a gift card is a great option.
-With a variety of price points and options available, you can choose a <a href="https://www.99minds.io/blog/ecommerce-gift-cards-easy-alternatives-for-refunds-returns-and-exchanges/" target="_blank">gift card that fits your budget and still provides a special treat</a> for mom.
+With a variety of price points and options available, you can choose a gift card that fits your budget and still provides a special treat for mom.

 <a href="https://calendly.com/99minds" target="_blank">
 <img src="/assets/blog/CTA-IMAGE1.jpg"></a>